Common Questions About Charitable Planning

 Get Individualized Answers To Your Questions

 If you are ready to learn more about how charitable planning can impact your investment strategy, give Orsbon & Fenninger, LLP, a call at 888-314-8134, or contact us online.
-We can set up an initial consultation to discuss how charitable planning can work for you.
+We can set up an initial consultation at our office in Charlotte to discuss how charitable planning can work for you.